Lotus210x/Poe2-Discord-RED-BOT-cogs/README.md

 # Poe2-Discord-RED-BOT-cogs
 Just A few commands For the game Path of exile 2 and use Red-BOT From github

+## Setup
+1. Place the poe2.py file in your Red cogs directory
+2. Load the cog: [p]load poe2
+3. Configure news channels (optional): [p]poe2 setnews #channel
+4. Start using the commands!

 # Path of Exile 2 Bot Cog